 (c) When asked by any person who contacts you about a residential mortgage loan;

 (d) When taking a residential mortgage loan application.

-(27) May I conduct business under a name other than the name on my loan originator license?
-No. You must only use the name on your license when conducting business.
-If you use a nickname for your first name, you must use your name like this: "FirstName "Nickname" LastName."
+(26) May I conduct business and advertise under a name other than the name on my loan originator license?
+You must use the name on your license when you are conducting business and in your advertisements with the following exceptions:

 (a) Answers to the NMLS generated disclosure questions;